helldotrs/helldotrs/README.md

 **Please note:** If you use any of my code/files, please cred appropriately, for example: "So and so by hell.rs".
 Also send me a line telling me that and where you've used my code :)

+Note to self: missing commit c41cc9a on 8 Jan 2024

 <!---
 hellmak/hellmak is a ✨ special ✨ repository because its 'README.md' (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.